 - Tinnitus is often described as ringing in the ear and sufferers can experience buzzing, humming or whistling which can affect concentration and cause difficulty sleeping.

-At Unite Legal Services, we have helped thousands of members to make an occupational deafness compensation claim.
+At Unite Legal Services, we have helped thousands of members to make industrial deafness claims.
 If you or a member of your family has developed an industrial deafness, contact our dedicated solicitors now for expert legal advice.

 Asbestos and industrial disease cases are often more complex than other types of personal injury claims and need specialist legal expertise.
 Exposure to the hazardous substances and materials that caused an illness may have occurred a long time ago, and expert evidence may be required to prove a link between your illness and your employer.